 We have already talked about how landing pages can act as sources for data collection.
 If you want to collect additional information from your leads, consider using a landing page and a form to do so.
 You can then use this information to build relationships with them, turning leads into lifelong customers.

-Yes you can use a landing page to boost your SEO.
+Yes, you can use a landing page to boost your SEO.
 Take this opportunity to get your landing page organically ranking in Google search.
 Unlike PPC and running ads on social media, optimizing your page is free.
 Want to start ranking?
 Our team will put together a completely customized strategy for your business.
-Contact us today to speak with a SEO specialist.
+Contact us today to speak with an SEO specialist.

 We got $302,375.59 in revenue generated from organic traffic.